skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 Thus, in applications that seek to interpret edges as some form of direct influence, more sophisticated graphical models that eliminate spurious or misleading relationships are desirable.
-This motivates the usage of Markov networks and a specific instantiation of them, Gaussian graphical models.
+This motivates the usage of Markov networks, specifically _Gaussian graphical models_.

 ## Conditional Independence and Markov Networks
 Formally a graph $$\mathcal{G}=(V,E)$$ consists a set of vertices $$V = \{1,\ldots,p\}$$ and edges between them $$E\subset V \times V$$.
 The vertices or nodes are associated with a $$p$$-dimensional random variable $$\Xdata = (X_{1},\ldots, X_{p})$$ that has some probability distribution $$\Xdata \sim \mathbb{P}_{\Xdata}$$.